YiJiangFengYun/YiJiangFengYun.github.io/source/_posts/game_development-example_user_items.md

 ## Final

-If manager want to award items to a user, he can fill a object data with special values of typeId and num properties.
+If manager want to award items to a user, he can always fill a object data with special values of typeId and num properties.
-For example, giving a user 2 black cloth can be done through filling data object { typeId: "2-2", num: 2 }, rather than data object { type: 2, clothType: 2, num: 2 }.
+For example, awarding a user 2 black cloth can be done through filling data object { typeId: "2-2", num: 2 }, rather than data object { type: 2, clothType: 2, num: 2 }.